strubelab/multiprot/README.md

 [Pulchra](http://www.pirx.com/pulchra/index.shtml) is a tool developed by Piotr Rotkiewicz.
 We use it to add backbone and side chain atoms to the models produced by Ranch (which is only generating C-alpha traces).

 1. Download source code into a temporary directory.
-On Linux sytems, open a new terminal window and type the following commands:
+On Unix sytems (Linux, OSX, ...), open a new terminal window and type the following commands:
    ```sh
    cd /tmp
    wget  http://www.pirx.com/downloads/pulchra_306.tgz